 That same year the Episcopal group at Heart Mountain was officially recognized by Bishop Zeigler as The Church of the Atonement, with Luke at its head.
 Though the Episcopal Church originally wanted all nine congregations throughout the camps to have their own church buildings, they soon realized this was impossible and that they would need to share worship space with the rest of the religious organizations in the camp.
 Cody Christ Church donated a retired altar, organ, and other furnishings to the camp recreation hall that would serve as home for the Episcopalian meetings and other protestant services.
 Hymnals and prayer books were furnished by Episcopal societies across the United States.
 By the end of 1943, The Church of the Atonement at Heart Mountain was recognized, furnished, and led.

 The Church ran smoothly and without incident through 1944, and Luke kept much of the same schedule.
-Luke’s daughter Margaret left camp to attend college in April 1943, and sons Paul and Joe relocated outside Heart Mountain on May 22—Joe for university and Paul for unknown reasons.
+Luke’s daughter Margaret left camp to attend college in April 1943, and sons Paul and Joe relocated outside Heart Mountain on May 22.
+Joe left to attend the University of Wyoming as a pre-med student before being drafted in 1945.
+Paul volunteered for the Military Intelligence Service (MIS) as a Japanese interpreter and sent to Japan.
 Only Luke and Takeko remained in the camp.
 This was a common pattern throughout Heart Mountain after the government permitted Japanese Americans to “resettle” in cities away from the West Coast.
 Young adults left for work or school, while their older parents stayed behind.
 By January 1945, The Church of the Atonement’s membership had dwindled to only five families.

 On January 25, 1945, Luke Yokota was ordained deacon at St. John’s Church in Powell, Wyoming.
 Thereafter, he served as vicar of the Church of the Atonement at Heart Mountain Relocation Center.
 He discharged his duties as vicar throughout the spring and summer of 1945, until he and Takeko left Heart Mountain just before it closed, on November 9.
 However, this was not the end of Luke and Takeko’s story in Wyoming.